paulinewade/web-scraper/README.md

 4.)
 Create a docker container (if you haven't already)

-make sure you are in the directory one above the directory where the code is
+make sure you are in the directory where the code is

 docker run -it --volume "${PWD}:/directory" -e DATABASE_USER=scraper_user -e DATABASE_PASSWORD=scraper_password -p 3000:3000 paulinewade/csce431:latest